dshirbh1/UDP_Based_Webserver/README.md

 3. Access this server by using this URL in the browser: http://<IP_ADDRESS_HERE>:<PORT_NUMBER_HERE>/home.html for webserver1.py #
 4. 3.
 Access this server by using this URL in the browser: http://<IP_ADDRESS_HERE>:<PORT_NUMBER_HERE>/Project1-WebServer.pdf for webserver2.py
 5. For multiple requests, you can use bash file calling the same URL multiple times. #

-### SUBMISSION

-I have done this assignment completely on my own.
-I have not copied it, nor have I given my solution to anyone else.
-I understand that if I am involved in plagiarism or cheating I will have to sign an official form that I have cheated and that this form will be stored in my official university record.
-I also understand that I will receive a grade of "0" for the involved assignment and my grade will be reduced by one level (e.g., from "A" to "A-" or from "B+" to "B") for my first offense, and that I will receive a grade of "F" for the course for any additional offense of any kind.

-By signing my name below and submitting the project, I confirm the above statement is true and that I have followed the course guidelines and policies.

-Submission date: 03-03-2023

-Team member 1 name: Devashri Pramodrao Shirbhate

-Team member 2 name: Jay Balaram Sankhe